GB-LON-CX-DIG/HTMX-example/README.md

 - Filter characters by gender and affiliation
 - Search characters by name
-- Real-time updates as you type or change filters
 - Reset button to clear all filters and search input

 ## Setup